sassoftware/viya4-iac-azure/README.md

 ```bash
 terraform output
 ```
-#### Docker
+#### Run the Docker Version

-To preview the resources that the Terraform script will create, optionally run
+To preview the resources that the Terraform variables / scripts will create, optionally run

 ```bash
 docker run --rm \